GDQuest/learn-gdscript-translations/README.md

 You can contribute translations to the Free app [Learn GDScript From Zero](https://github.com/GDQuest/learn-gdscript/) in this repository.

-**Please don't work on Spanish or French translations.
-We hired a professional to completely translate the app to both Spanish and French, so your contributions to those two languages would be lost.**

-**Also, please check the open pull requests for other languages like [german](https://github.com/GDQuest/learn-gdscript-translations/pull/2) and coordinate with those contributors: some translations are well on their way already and we will have to discard duplicate contributions on weblate.
-Thank you for your understanding.**

 ![](images/app-practice-screen.png)

 We keep translations separate from the app's source code to simplify the contribution process.